akshattkashyap/aihelp-extension/README.md

 ### "API key not configured" Error

-1. Right-click the extension icon → Options
+1. Click the extension icon in Chrome's toolbar
 2. Enter your API key
 3. Click "Save API Key"